What is localhost?

-The hosts file is a plain text file which maps hostnames to IP addresses.
+The hosts file is a local plain text file that maps servers or hostnames to IP addresses.
 This file has been in use since the time of ARPANET.
 It was the original method to resolve hostnames to a specific IP address.
 The hosts file is usually the first process in the domain name resolution procedure.
 Here is an example of a hosts file entry.

 In this article, we will review the Nmap software program and multiple commands.
 Nmap is an open-source mainstream tool used by network administrators to scan ports and map networks.
 Nmap commands are primarily used to identify which ports certain software is running on our system.
 It is also used to discover available hosts and what services they are offering and detecting potential security risks.
 Using Nmap, you can check a single host or a complete network.
 In this tutorial, we will cover several basic as well as advanced Nmap commands in the “Pro Tips and Tricks” section of the article.